liupeirong/MLOpsManufacturing/common/pytest-fixtures/README.md

 # Overview

-This folder contains pytest-fixture templates for reuse in new MLOps projects.
+This folder contains [pytest-fixture](https://docs.pytest.org/en/stable/fixture.html) templates for reuse in new MLOps projects on [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning/).

 * [Fixture for mocking AML SDK](##Fixture-for-mocking-AML-SDK)
 * [Fixture for mocking AML SDK with Env util](##Fixture-for-mocking-AML-SDK-with-Env-util)

+This tutorial introduces how quickly and easily you can write AML unit tests by simply including AML fixture files that are already being built below.

+## Background

+When you creating a unit test which is using [AML SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py), you need to mock a lot of classes.
+Also if you write multiple test codes without using fixtures, there will be a lot of duplicate code.
+The above problems can be solved simply by including a pre-made AML fixture file to your code.

 ## Fixture for mocking AML SDK